SongChaeYoung98/split-and-merge-images/README.md

 # split-and-merge-images
- Split an image into pieces.
-You can merge these pieces back into one image.
+ Split an image into pieces, and you can merge these pieces back into one image.